-GIFT is aiming to address several interrelated problems, which are outlined:
+GIFT is aiming to address several interrelated problems, which are outlined below:

-- Smallholder farmers are not realizing their potential in economic markets, esp. women working on family farms. - Parents and caregivers are not able to provide well for their children due to the lack of sufficient income. - Limited access to quality financial literacy programs.

-- Financial literacy programs often overlooked with limited planning and M&E linked to core financial literacy competencies. - Smallholder farmers are at risk of economic, climate and other related shocks including the COVID-19 pandemic. - Gender inequalities linked to women's access to financial services, and lack of gender equitable financial decision-making between women and men.
-This is linked to other interrelated challenges, such as low education, early marriage, genderbased violence (GBV), and limited soft skills/confidence.
+- Smallholder farmers are not realizing their potential in economic markets, esp. women working on family farms. - Parents and caregivers are not able to provide well for their children due to the lack of sufficient income. - Limited access to quality financial literacy programs. - Financial literacy programs often overlooked with limited planning and M&E linked to core financial literacy competencies.
+Smallholderfarmers are at risk of economic, climate and other related shocks. - Gender inequalities linked to women's access to financial services, which is worse than for men in most countries, and lack of gender equitable financial decision-making between women and men.
+This is linked to other interrelated challenges, such as low education, early marriage, gender- based violence (GBV), and limited soft skills/confidence.